inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

 1. Curating _Courier_:
    - Pagination issue: R and A report on their way to make page numbers match between metadata index and scanned files.
    - Title coordination issue: how much of a problem is this?
+(Not much)
    - In courier/articles, a problem?: "Sorry, we had to truncate this directory to 1,000 files.
 5,938 entries were omitted from the list."
+(Not a problem!)

 ### Meeting, 9 March 2021 (via zoom)